bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

    3. **Generic features and "*code*"**:

 	  Emits `PTX` assembler code for the given *Compute Capability* (CC), which is then embedded into the output file.
 No executable code is generated.
 Instead, the former is dynamically compiled at runtime according to the actual GPU device.
-Such process is known as "*Just In Time*" (*JIT*) compilation.
+Such process is known as *Just-in-Time compilation* (*JIT*).

 	  To specify a target architecture in a such way, please use the word '`PTX`' followed by the target Compute Capability.
 That is, "`PTX`*wz*", generates `PTX` code for Compute Capability "*w.z*", and embeds it into the output file.
 Such code can be later compiled and executed on any device, with a similar or greater CC value.
 Similarly as previous forms, the expression above is translated to the following `nvcc` option: "`--generate-code=arch=compute_`*wz*`,code=compute_`*wz*".